rht-labs/enablement-docs/exercises/1-the-manual-menace/README.md

 ### Part 5 - Jenkins & s2i
 > _Create a build and deployment config for Jenkins.
 Add new configuration and plugins to the OCP Stock Jenkins using s2i_

-5. Add the Jenkins Build & Deployment configs to the `enablement-ci-cd` repo by merging the contents `exercise1/jenkins` in
+5. Add the Jenkins Build & Deployment configs to the `enablement-ci-cd` repo by checking out the contents from `exercise1/jenkins` with
 ```bash
 git checkout exercise1/jenkins templates/jenkins.yml
 ```